ndnam0409/Todo_App/README.md

 This project is a starting point for a Flutter application.

-Basic Todo App project using Flutter and Dart
+Basic Todo App project using Flutter and Dart programming language